Butterfly knife: Construction

 There are two main types of balisong construction: "sandwich construction" and "channel construction".

 Sandwich-constructed balisong knives are assembled in layers that are generally pinned or screwed together.
 They allow the pivot pins to be adjusted more tightly without binding.
 When the knife is closed, the blade rests between the layers.

 For a channel-constructed balisong, the main part of each handle is formed from one piece of material.
 In this handle, a groove is created (either by folding, milling, or being integrally cast) in which the blade rests when the knife is closed.
 This style is regarded as being stronger than sandwich construction.

+A version known as faux-channel construction also exists, where the handles are sandwiched between channel spacers that mimic the feel of a channel handle while being customizable with different types of spacers.
+Another variation is speed-channel construction, where a hole is milled out on the outside groove of the handle to support flow while flipping.

+Sometimes, the handles can be made smaller in width to support a scales/liners system.
+Scales are the main handle construction in either the sandwich construction or the channel construction.
+Liners are the outside cover to make the full-sized handle.
+These liners are commonly made from G10 fiberglass or carbon fiber.

-Additionally, the two constructions can be combined to form the "chanwich construction", which involves two halves of a channel handle screwed together.
-Although rare, this construction generally keeps the best elements of both constructions and discards the worst, as it retains the better handle shape channel construction is known for, while still allowing adjustment of the tightness the handles are held together with to some extent, as well as easier access to the inside of the handle for cleaning.
+Additionally, the two main construction types can be combined to form a "chanwich construction", a portmanteau of "channel" and "sandwich", which involves two halves of a channel handle screwed together.
+The chanwich construction can be divided into 2 types: standard chanwich and speed chanwich.
+Although rare, this construction generally keeps the best elements of both constructions and discards the worst, as it retains the better handle shape channel construction is known for, while still allowing adjustment of the tightness the handles are held together to some extent, as well as easier access to the inside of the handle for cleaning.

-There are also three methods of operation balisongs use: bearings, bushings, or only washers.
+There are also three types of pivots systems that balisongs use: bearings, bushings, or washers-only.

 Bearing-operated balisongs have small ball bearings housed in a circular concavity around the hole in the pivot.
 These bearings allow the handles of the balisong to rotate.